 - Demonstrate whether the system meets the established performance criteria;

 - Compare systems to evaluate which one works faster;

 - Validate and verify system quality attributes: scalability, reliability, use of resources;

 - Measure which parts of the system or workload cause the assembly to perform poorly.

-In this article, we will learn why testing environments are important; explore the different types of software testing environments and present recommendations to build performance testing environments.
+In this article, we will learn why testing environment is important; explore the different types of software testing staging and present recommendations to build performance testing environment.

 Table of Contents

 - Staging for Load Testing